raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     w-->v-->u-->t-->s-->u
 </div>

-We can see two distinct cases:
+In the first example, `z` and `y` form a chain that leads to `x`, which forms a cycle by linking to itself.
+Likewise `w` and `v` form a chain that leads to `u`, which forms a cycle with `t` and `s`.

-1. A cycle can be formed by a node that links to itself;
+We now have two cases:

-2. A cycle can be formed by two or more nodes in a chain that links back to its start, like an ouroborous.
+1. A cycle can be present by itself.
-3. A cycle is present in a chain of nodes that links to a cycle
+3. A  chain of nodes can link to a cycle.

 We can draw more complicated graphs, but from the perspective of any one node in the graph, these are the only cases we must handle.
-Feel free to satisfy yourself that starting from any of the nodes in this diagram is covered by one of the four cases:
+For example, starting from _any_ of the nodes in this diagram is covered by one of the four cases:

 <div class="mermaid">
   graph LR